 Me in KD outside REME Headquarters

 Below REME HEADQUARTERS BUILDING.

-The following day I learned that the instrument workshop that I would be attached to was a little further on along the tunnel.You can just see the entrance to the tunnel (Arow Street)outside REME Headquarters, Monkey's Cave (just below) to the right of where the motor bike is situated.
+The following day I learned that the instrument workshop that I would be attached to was a little further on along the tunnel you can just see the entrance to the tunnel outside REME headquarters (just below) to the right of where the motor bike is situated.

 (see the balcony below Me in KD left picture, right hand side, I'm relaxed sitting down ordering watch parts that will be sent to us from London )

 As a "Qualified" engineer, with all of six months Drawing Office experience, Trevor was put in charge of the REME Drawing Office, situated at REME Headquarters, his office being in the jutting out section (seen over the motor bike with it's windows open.)
 It was a large office, with two draughtsman, together with a technical library and no less complete with a librarian.